chrissm23/ParallelKDE.jl/docs/src/estimators/gradepro.md

 - Threaded (multi-core CPU)
 - CUDA (GPU acceleration)

-The underlying ideas for this estimator can be found in [1]
+The underlying ideas for this estimator can be found in Sustay Martinez et al[^1].

 ## Usage